create3000/x_ite/docs/_posts/components/RigidBodyPhysics/MotorJoint.md

 ### MFString [in, out] **forceOutput** "NONE" <small>["ALL","NONE",...]</small>

-ForceOutput controls which output fields are generated for the next frame.
+*forceOutput* controls which output fields are generated for the next frame.
 Values are ALL, NONE, or exact names of output fields updated at start of next frame.

 ### SFInt32 [in, out] **enabledAxes** 1 <small>[0,3]</small>

-EnabledAxes indicates which motor axes are active.
+*enabledAxes* indicates which motor axes are active.
 (0) none, (1) axis 1, (2) axes 1 and 2, (3) all three axes.

 ### SFVec3f [in, out] **motor1Axis** 0 0 0

-Motor1Axis defines axis vector of corresponding motor axis.
+*motor1Axis* defines axis vector of corresponding motor axis.

 #### Hint